audiodude/abcmidi/doc/readme.txt

 A simple abc checker/re-formatter/transposer.
 If the -n option is selected, error checking is turned off.

+If a voice is assigned to channel 10 (drum channel) using a
+%%MIDI channel 10
+command, then this voice is never transposed.

 The -nokeys or -nokeyf option will set "K: none" and place accidentals on all notes that should have accidentals for the expected key signature.